Under Sink Organization In The Kitchen

 2 tier sliding basket organizer

-3-tier version, but this small storage rack is ideal for our needs.
-I've placed our
+3-tier version, but this two-tiered organizer is ideal for our needs.
+The pull-out

-dishwasher tablets on top, garbage bags in the top drawer, and sponges
+I've placed our dishwasher tablets on top, garbage bags in the top

 The perforated metal design allows your supplies to breathe and dry.